 Importance of Health Screenings

 Women should make time for healthy habits, including preventive screenings.
-Routine screenings detect problems that may otherwise remain hidden until the condition becomes advanced and more difficult to treat.
+Routine screenings detect problems that may remain hidden until the condition becomes advanced and more challenging to treat.

 Here are five of the most important health screenings you should discuss with your primary care physician.